mcgurk/Linux-Arduino-Serial-Joystick/README.md

 ### Longer version
 There can be situations, when you cannot do or use USB-HID-joystick adapter and you still need way to use Linux with some kind of (game)controller.

-Orange Pi have 4 hardware serial ports (UART), so one reason is simply to save USB-port(s).
+Orange Pi has 4 hardware serial ports (UART), so one reason is simply to save USB-port(s).

 This page is for information how to connect some controllers to serial port.
 You will get /dev/input/jsX-device (joysticks and gamepads) or /dev/eventX-device (keyboards).